craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We solve the death of the kids, and the nurse and parents - some sort of infidelity or cult stuff - and then we head into the basement to defeat the monster there for the kids.
 I think it will help them become free from this place.

 ### Session 2 - "Into the Dungeon"

+We begin to search the Dungeon, and first encounter an empty crypt-space with Walter's name on it, the miscarried child.
+Additionally, there are spaces for people to live in squalor down here, for whatever reason.